Born-S1nner/racecar/README.md

 # racecar
-a mini game with python
+a mini game made out of ruby